Australian senator says will start new conservative party

 - Trump’s ‘so-called judge’ is a highly regarded GOP appointee WATCH

+Bernardi’s former government colleagues accused him of being a traitor, saying he was obliged to serve the party on whose policy platform he had been re-elected.

+The 47-year-old had long been among the Liberal Party’s most conservative figures.
+He was demoted from a senior party position in 2012 for suggesting legal recognition for gay marriage could lead to legalization of bestiality and polygamy, offending many same-sex marriage advocates.

-The 47-year-old recently spent three months in New York seconded to the United Nations and met Trump associates.
-He a red baseball hat with a Trump-like slogan: “Make Australia Great Again.”
+Bernardi recently spent three months in New York seconded to the United Nations and met Trump associates.
+He owns a red hat with a Trump-like slogan: “Make Australia Great Again.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.